WPTravelteam/wp-travel/readme.txt

 = 1.0.5 =
 * New Feature: Featured itinerary widget.
+* New Feature: Trip Location widget.
+* New Feature: Trip Type widget.
 * New Feature: Booking Stat.
 * New Feature: Compatibility with WP Travel Paypal addons.
 * New Feature: Added Form field for radio and checkbox input.